 Danny: What a great story.
 I don’t know if it brought tears to your eyes, but it did to me.

 Jim: Well, and especially it does because I didn’t have that kind of dad.
 And for me and my boys, to be able to tell them I love them every day and to do the things I do with them, I have done it too, I have changed the course and I think that is the call of every man, to make sure that he is doing that job and really, the call of every person, every mom, too, to not carry that bitterness and that anger into your relationship with your own children.
 We’re all gonna stumble; we’re all gonna make mistakes, but can you in that moment, go to your children and say, “I’m sorry; I blew it?”
-And if you can do that, your kids’ll be okay.
+And if you can do that, your kids will be okay.

 Danny: Oh, yeah.